Jawad-RoboLearn/Jawad-RoboLearn.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral candidate in Adaptive robot control at University of Southern Denmark (2025-2028).
+I am a MSCA Doctoral candidate in Adaptive robot control at University of Southern Denmark (2025-2028).
 The project is titled "Adaptive Robot Control for Magnetoactive Soft Materials in Robot Applications".

 I gained 2 years experience as a Control Engineer at ASM Pacific Technology Hong Kong Ltd. which is a leading semiconductor machine manufacturing organization.
 The main projects i was involved was feedforward controls for thermal compression bonding heaters, thermal system integration & testing, iterative learning test implementation for turret motors, control architecture development in C++, control UI application development in C++, field tools in Python, and product control support.